International Student Admissions

 Having a completed U.S. undergraduate degree OR;

-Receiving an undergraduate degree from a foreign institution where English is the language of instruction for both degree and non-degree courses (proficiency subject to corroboration with other evidence of English language skills) OR;
+Receiving an undergraduate degree from a foreign institution where English is the language of instruction for both degree and non-degree courses (proficiency subject to corroboration with other evidence of English language skills).

 A course-by-course credential evaluator report (grades, credits and degree assessment) of foreign undergraduate academic records used for admission is required.
 Go to the NACES website to find an appropriate evaluator.